rbottura/p5-init/README.md

 - Library installation requires a project workspace containing an `index.html` file and a `libraries` folder.
 - I've attempted to integrate all the contributed libraries found on [p5's library page](https://p5js.org/libraries/).
 If I've missed anything, please just let me know.

+Please [log an issue on GitHub](https://github.com/rbottura/p5-starter/issues) if you find any problems or have suggestions for my fork of the extension below.

-Please [log an issue on GitHub](https://github.com/antiboredom/p5.vscode/issues) if you find any problems or have suggestions.
+Please [log an issue on GitHub](https://github.com/antiboredom/p5.vscode/issues) if you find any problems or have suggestions for the original extension.